robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 > [!IMPORTANT]
 > LO-XX Recall the differences between skip and exclude (K1)

-Tests|tasks can be skipped with `--skip` by tags when executing Robot Framework similar to `--exclude`.
+Tests|tasks can be skipped with `--skip` by tags when executing Robot Framework, similar to `--exclude`.
 The difference between `--skip` and `--exclude` is that `--skip` will mark the tests|tasks as skipped in the report and log, while `--exclude` will not execute them at all.
 Therefore skip is better for documenting that a specific test|task was not executed for a specific reason.